Chuck Mawhinney: Civilian life and recognition

 After leaving the Marine Corps in 1970, Mawhinney worked for the U.S. Forest Service until his retirement in 1997, married his wife Robin and had three sons with her.
 He and his wife moved to Baker City, Oregon in 1981.

 Mawhinney told no one about his service as a sniper, not even his wife.
 For more than two decades, his accomplishments as a sniper were almost entirely unknown—even Mawhinney himself did not know how his record compared to his peers.

 In 1991, Mawhinney's exploits were recounted by fellow Marine sniper and author Joseph Ward in his book Dear Mom: A Sniper's Vietnam.
 Ward credited Mawhinney with 101 confirmed kills, which was controversial, as it was generally believed that the 93 confirmed kills by Carlos Hathcock was more than any other Marine sniper.
 Mawhinney's documented total was found to be 103 confirmed kills, with an additional 216 probable kills.

 After the revelation of his record as a sniper, Mawhinney slowly increased his public profile.
 Following his retirement from the Forest Service, he began speaking at conventions and public events and attending national sniper shooting competitions.
 Mawhinney was a spokesman for Strider Knives, which produces a knife bearing his signature on the blade.
 One of these knives is awarded to the top graduate of each class from the USMC Scout Sniper School in Camp Pendleton.
 Beginning in 2006, Mawhinney spoke to classes of professional snipers in training.

 One of the rifles he used in Vietnam is displayed in the Vietnam Gallery of the National Museum of the Marine Corps, where it has been shown since its opening in 2006.

-An "astounding" shot by Mawhinney has been recreated for the History Channel special, "Sniper: The Anatomy of the Kill".
+One of Mawhinney's shots was recreated for the History Channel special, "Sniper: The Anatomy of the Kill".

 Mawhinney later lived in Baker City, Oregon.
 He died there on February 12, 2024, at the age of 74.
 (Note: Several news outlets erroneously reported his age as 75.)